Development 0-6 Months

 - Spend time with your baby helping them learn new skills and cope with new situations.
 Show your pride with lots of praise and excitement.

-- Enjoy the little person your baby is becoming – all babies are different – try not o compare with other children you know.
+- Enjoy the little person your baby is becoming – all babies are different – try not to compare them with other children you know.

 - Tune in to what your baby is ‘telling’ you and respond.
 For example if family have come round for cuddles but you can feel he wants to be back in your arms.
 Trust your instincts of what he needs (you can always say ‘he needs a change / feed / sleep' so no feelings are hurt).